tournament-js/tournament/doc/implementors.md

 At the end of the `stats` function, however, you should ensure the `resAry` is sorted by `pos` descending, then optionally by other properties such as group position, map wins or losses (`.for` and `.against`), and with least priority, by `.seed` ascending.

 Note Base helpers such as `Base.compareRes` and `Base.sorted` for computing statistics here.

+It is important to not set `.pos` higher than `numPlayers` before you can guarantee that the player will minimally attain this position from the current state.

 ### Useful Methods